 Identify your competitors’ product offerings

 It’s not enough to simply know that a competitor offers something similar.
-You need to learn how to spy on competitors ads.
+You need to learn how to spy on competitors' ads.
 Spend time exploring their website to understand exactly what they offer.
 Many businesses have multiple products or services, but often there’s one primary offering that drives their business.
 Identify this main product or service, as well as any significant secondary offerings.
 For retail businesses with extensive product lines, try to identify their best sellers.

 How do you identify your competitors’ products and services?